 - This is the movement of persons from a dangerous or potentially dangerous place to a safe place.
 Examples are the evacuation of a building due to a bomb threat or fire.
 In an extreme situation, (e.g. a flood) large portions of and perhaps the entire campus may be required to evacuate.

-- When a fire alarm is activated, evacuation is mandatory.
+- When a fire alarm is activated, evacuation from a building or facility is mandatory.

 - Do not use elevators; take the stairs.

 - Take personal belongings with you.

 - Help people with disabilities if possible.

 Annually, the university conducts an emergency management exercise to test emergency procedures.
 The scenarios for these exercises change from year to year, and include several departments from across the campus.

-To ensure the university's emergency management plans remain current and actionable, the university will conduct an emergency management exercise, at a minimum once yearly.
 These exercises may include table drills, emergency operations center exercises, or full-scale emergency response exercises.
 The university conducts after action reviews of all emergency management exercises.

-In conjunction with at least one emergency management exercise each year, the university will notify the community of the exercise and remind the community of the information included in the university's publicly available information regarding emergency response procedures:
+In conjunction with at least one emergency management exercise each year, the university will notify the community of the exercise and remind the community of the information included in the